 Type 2 hair develops its structure from the shape of the cortex and is often divided into 3 categories: 2A, 2B and 2C.
-Classified as hair that is naturally wavy, type 2 hair forms an S shape in the hair, with the stronger the ‘S’ shape, the curlier the hair is.
-Here’s infographic to identify your hair category and cortex:
+Classified as hair that is naturally wavy, type 2 hair forms an S shape in the hair, and the stronger the ‘S’ shape, the curlier the hair is.
+Here’s an infographic to identify your hair category and cortex:

 Many of us with curly or wavy hair textures don’t actually know which hair type we have.
 While some may argue that they would rather not identify their curls using a chart, it can be super helpful to know where your hair type lies.
-Knowing the kind of curl pattern you have, whether it’s type 2 hair, 3 hair, or 4, can help you narrow down your product options when it’s time to shop for hair care items that work best for you.
+Knowing the kind of curl pattern you have, whether it’s type 2 hair, 3 hair or 4 hair, can help you narrow down your product options when it’s time to shop for hair care items that work best for you.

 Type 2A: Wavy